This content was updated for accuracy and relevance on December 22nd, 2021

 The bottom line: Long flights and car rides can get boring.
 Having a couple different entertainment options is never a bad idea for a traveling toddler.
 Download some shows and movies onto a tablet, grab a stuffed animal or two, and do everything you can to keep them busy.

-#5 Have Snacks at the Ready
+#5 Have Extra Snacks Ready

 Adults aren’t the only ones who get hangry.
 And adding a crying, hungry baby to the stress of traveling will quickly have you turning the car around.